Atlanta Nursing Home Abuse Attorney

 When it comes to financial exploitation, indications could include unexplained bank account changes or money withdrawals, the disappearance of valuables, sudden transfer of assets or changes in a will, as well as appearance of additional names on an elder’s bank account.

-If you are concerned about the health and safety of a parent or another family member who has received care in a nursing home or assisted living facility, we encourage you to reach out to us today for a free consultation about your loved one’s circumstances and your family’s legal rights.
+If you are concerned about the health and safety of a parent or another family member who has received care in a nursing home or assisted living facility, we encourage you to reach out to our law firm today for a free consultation about your loved one’s circumstances and your family’s legal rights.
 Please, phone us at 404-373-1800 or toll-free at 1-866-373-1800.
 We will do our best to make sure that you make the recovery to which you are entitled.
 Our lawyers at The ORLANDO Firm, P.C. will do everything in their power to make sure that it doesn’t happen again.

 File a Nursing Home Abuse Lawsuit To Get Justice And Compensation